The most tasty and moist vanilla cake recipe! Use this doctored cake mix recipe for quick and consistent results.

 - With the cakes still in their pans, use your cake knife to cut the cake top ‘dome’ flush with its pan.

 - Place a cake board on top of your cut cake and flip the pan over to remove the cake.
 If the cake is not coming out, tap your pan gently or use a butter knife to gently loosen the sides.
-Repeat for all of your cake pans.
+Repeat for all cake pans.

 - Continue to let your cakes cool completely for about 3-4 hours.
 After completely cool, your cake can be iced directly, or stored.
-To store, wrap in plastic wrap and store in the refrigerator for a few days or in the freezer for up to 6 months.
+To store, double wrap in plastic and store in the refrigerator for a few days or in the freezer for up to 6 months.
 The cake can also remain at room temperature for a couple of days.

 We hope you liked this recipe.
 If you try it, please tell us what you think!